00xNetrunner/waybackurls.py/README.md

 # Waybackurls 🕰️

 Waybackurls is a Python script that retrieves URLs from the Wayback Machine for one or more hosts.
-It allows you to search for URLs with or without subdomains and saves the results as JSON files. 📝
+It allows you to search for URLs with or without subdomains and saves the results as TEXT files. 📝

 ## Original Creator 🙌